-The Frank Finn Traditional Singing Weekend was held this year from Friday 4th to Sunday 6th October 2013 at the Yeats Country Hotel, Rosses Point, Co Sligo
+The Frank Finn Traditional Singing Weekend will be held this year from Friday 3rd to Sunday 5th October 2014 at the Yeats Country Hotel, Rosses Point, Co Sligo

 The Frank Finn Traditional Singing Festival is designed to encourage foster and perpetuate the singing tradition in the Sligo area by strengthening the bonds of friendship already established between The Sligo Traditional Singers and other singers both in Ireland and abroad.